 Cloning The vCloud API cloneVApp operation creates a copy of a vApp in a specified VDC.
 You can specify whether to delete the source vApp after the operation completes.
 Deleting the source vApp after cloning it moves or renames it.

 Capturing The vCloud API captureVApp operation creates a vApp template from a vApp and places the template in a specified catalog.

 Importing A system administrator can import a virtual machine from a vCenter server that is registered to the cloud.
 You can import the virtual machine as a vApp or as a vApp template.
 You can add an imported template to a catalog or download it as an OVF package.

-Adopting In the default configuration, the system automatically discovers vCenter VMs contained by in any resource pool that backs an organization VDC.
+Adopting In the default configuration, the system automatically discovers vCenter organization members.

+VMs contained by in any resource pool that backs an organization VDC.
 A system administrator can also can configure an organization VDC to adopt existing vCenter resource pools and the VMs they contain.
-The system administrator can make these discovered VMs available for adoption by organization members.
-Subscribing Organizations that have the appropriate permissions can create catalogs with external subscriptions.
+The system administrator can make these discovered VMs available for adoption by with external subscriptions.
 These contents of these catalogs are downloaded from a catalog hosted on another instance of vCloud Director, or any Web site that implements the VMware Content Subscription